Skip to content

 Why do Chinese proverbs sound so deep?

-Because they often compress a longer story or philosophical idea into a very short phrase.
-That gives them both emotional impact and intellectual depth.
+Because they often compress a longer story, historical event, or philosophical idea into a very short expression.

-A good Chinese proverb does more than sound wise.
-It gives you a way to think.
+A good Chinese proverb does not only sound wise.

-If you are exploring Chinese proverbs wisdom, these 10 sayings are a strong place to start.
-They are memorable, culturally rich, and still useful in modern life.
+If you are exploring Chinese proverb wisdom, these 10 are a strong place to start.

 千里之行,始于足下。